-EFRAG considers that providing welcomes the IASB's efforts to make a distinction between integral and non-integral associates and joint ventures will help as it would provide relevant information to users of financial statements and help them to easily distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not.
-EFRAG's research, similar to the findings of other recent studies, has shown that there is diversity in practice on the presentation of the share of profit or loss of associates and joint ventures, which was presented either before or after the subtotal 'operating profit or loss' by the majority of the entities analysed by EFRAG in its early stage analysis.
+EFRAG considers that providing a distinction between integral and non-integral associates and joint ventures will help users of financial statements to easily distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not.
+EFRAG's research1, similar to the findings of other recent studies, has shown that there is diversity in practice on the presentation of the share of profit or loss of associates and joint ventures, which was presented either before or after the subtotal 'operating profit or loss' by the majority of the entities analysed by EFRAG in its early stage analysis.
 Thus, the IASB's proposal to split between 'integral' and 'non-integral'require a subtotal of operating profit that excludes this component has the potential of enhancing comparability.
 However, EFRAG highlights that such presentation requirements will involve significant judgements and assumptions and they will need to be tested in practice.